Buffalo Wild Wings nabs Marcato nominee for own director slate

-(Reuters) - Buffalo Wild Wings Inc, battling activist hedge fund Marcato Capital Management LP in a proxy fight, escalated tension between the two sides on Monday by tapped one of Marcato's own nominees for its director slate.
+(Reuters) - Buffalo Wild Wings Inc (BWLD.O), battling activist hedge fund Marcato Capital Management LP in a proxy fight, escalated tension between the two sides on Monday by tapped one of Marcato's own nominees for its director slate.

-The restaurant chain nominated Janice Fields, a veteran executive at McDonald's Corp, and Sam Rovit, the CEO of CTI Foods and a former executive at Kraft Foods.
+The restaurant chain nominated Janice Fields, a veteran executive at McDonald's Corp (MCD.N), and Sam Rovit, the CEO of CTI Foods and a former executive at Kraft Foods.

 In an unusual move, Rovit is also one of Marcato's four nominees it is seeking for election to the board.
 Proxy voting rules allow one nominee to serve on two director slates as long as the person consents.